WezleyW/Kuavo5w_pick_packages/README_DataCollection.md

-# Kuavo5W Data Collection tutorial
+# Kuavo5W Data Collection Tutorial

 This is a tutorial for data collection of Kuavo5W for Embodied Intelligence and Robotic Systems (EMBODICA) Lab, School of Intelligence and Science Technology, Nanjing University (Suzhou Campus).